daniele77/cli/README.md

 how things work or why they were done a certain way, carries value and can be used to improve the library.

-Even if you just have questions, asking them in issues provides valuable information that can be used to improve the library - do not hesitate, no question is insignificant or unimportant!
+Even if you just have questions, asking them in [GitHub Discussions](http://github.com/daniele77/cli/discussions) provides valuable information that can be used to improve the library - do not hesitate, no question is insignificant or unimportant!

+If you or your company uses cli library, please consider becoming a sponsor to keep the project strong and dependable.